fulldecent/solidity-template/README.md

 # Solidity Template — Your Smart Contract Starting Point

-:moneybag: This project is a supported by a bug bounty, see [BUG-BOUNTY.md](BUG-BOUNTY.md).
+This project is sponsored by: XXXX XXXX XXXX, your name here.
+Contact [Will](https://twitter.com/fulldecent) for details.

 If you are using these contracts, click at top to WATCH this repository for updates and security fixes, and click SPONSOR above to ensure updates and fixes keep coming.